David Lan: Publications

-Awards
+Awards and honours

 On graduating from the LSE he received the Raymond Firth Award.

 For his writing he received the John Whiting Award and the George Orwell Award.

-He received an Olivier Award for the entire 2004 Young Vic season.
+In 2004, he received the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre for the entire Young Vic season.

 The re-design and rebuild of the Young Vic, for which he wrote the brief and which took place under his leadership, was named RIBA London Building of the Year 2007 and was short-listed for the Stirling Prize as well as winning many other awards.

 His productions of plays, operas and musicals have received multiple Olivier, Evening Standard, Critics' Circle, South Bank Sky Arts (theatre and opera), Tony, Drama Desk, Drama League and Obie Awards.

 In 2010 he was awarded an honorary D.Litt. for services to theatre and community by the University of the South Bank.

 In the 2014 Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE) for services to theatre.

 In the 2016 survey in The Stage of the 100 most influential people in the UK theatre he was ranked 6th.

 Following the announcement of his departure from the Young Vic, he was presented with the inaugural Critics' Circle Special Award for Services to Theatre.

 Also in 2018 he received the Laurence Olivier Special Award in recognition of his 'outstanding contribution in leading the Young Vic since 2000, his work within the local community around the theatre, and his commitment to internationalism and diversity.

 Of his two productions that played on Broadway, ‘A View from the Bridge’ (2016) won Tony Awards for Best Revival and Best Director and ‘The Inheritance’ (2019) won for Best Play, Best Director, Best Actor and Best Supporting Actress.

 He received the 2018 Marsh ‘Anthropology in the World’ Award given by the Royal Anthropological Institute.